The plays collected here all help to illuminate the work of America’s great poet-playwright.

 Theater by Tennessee Williams

-Edited by Nicholas Moschovakis David Roessel
+Edited by Nicholas Moschovakis and David Roessel

 This collection of previously unpublished one-acts includes some of Tennessee Williams’s most poignant and hilarious characters: the tough and outrageous drag queens of And Tell Sad Stories of the Deaths of Queens…; the betrayed wife who refuses to take a lover in The Fat Man’s Wife; and the extravagant mistress who cheats on her married man in The Pink Bedroom.